-Live Sea Otter Video
+Welcome to our Live Sea Otter Camera!

 Sea otters help our ocean and near shore environments thrive.
 They are vital in maintaining a delicate balance in the ecosystem.
 Unfortunately, they are also endangered.
 Help us advocate for the preservation and success of threatened sea otter populations.
 Become a valued member of Friends of the Sea Otter and donate to our organization here.
 We are dedicated to preserving sea otter populations and cannot do this without your help.

 Due to the camera's focus on sea otters out in the wild, we never know when sea otters will be in view.
 Because of that, come back often, especially if you don't see any sea otters when you visit.
 Follow us on Twitter @friendsseaotter because we Tweet when we know that there are sea otters in view.
 And, lastly, check out the pre-recorded footage of sea otters in the videos below.

 With counts exceeding 100 animals, Elkhorn Slough has the highest concentration of Southern sea otters on the California coast.
 It is in this estuary habitat that researchers have observed sea otter behavior not seen in other sea otter populations.
 The Elkhorn Slough Otter Cam (a joint program of Friends of the Sea Otter and ESNERR/ESF) allows the public to view sea otters in the sheltered channels of the Elkhorn Slough.